bobbingwide/wordpress-develop-tests/README.md

 * New build from revision 30427 - WordPress 4.0.?

 ## Changelog
+# 5.5
+* Changed: Source files updated to version from Git clone
+* Tested: With PHPUnit 8.5.1
+* Tested: With WordPress 5.5 and 5.5.1-RC1
+* Tested: With PHP 7.4

 # 5.3
 * Changed: Source files updated to tags/5.3
 * Tested: With PHPUnit 8.4.1